swissbib/metadataNationalLicencesDocumentation/pages/output/03cauthentication-requirements-registration-service.md

 Develop a web interface that allows National Licences administrators (2-3 people from the Consortium) to :

- * block a user
+ * ~~block a user~~ (this will be done manually in the database, shouldn't happen more than once a year)
- * see the list of registered users (and maybe extract a list)
+ * see the list of registered users
- * display the total number of currently registered users for swiss national licences
+ * display the total number of currently registered users for swiss national licences as well as the number of temporary access requested

  A good start could be the [libadmin interface](https://github.com/swissbib/libadmin).
 This interface allows Swissbib Administrators to manage the >900 libraries within Swissbib.
 It has been developed by Snowflake in April 2013.